APLConfiguration

 func automationSendConfigurationReset()

 Execute a custom action in the app under test.
-The -[APLConfiguration allowInvalidSignatures] method in the app under test must return YES for this configuration to be applied.
+The -[APLConfiguration allowInvalidSignatures] method in the app under test must return YES for this configuration to be applied (e.g. a Debug build).
 An AppfigurateLibraryException will be thrown after 10.0 seconds if the app under test fails to respond.

 Objective-C example